 Skip to main content

 Kubernetes is the recommended production model for organizations requiring robust autoscaling, zone resilience, and platform-level operations.
-Noxus is fully compatible with standard Kubernetes distributions as well as Red Hat OpenShift.
+It is the only deployment model that offers per-workload worker isolation, queue-driven autoscaling, and geo-replication.

 Infrastructure as Code

-• Granular Component Control: Independent configuration for Backend, Frontend, Workers, and Relays.
+• Granular Component Control: Independent configuration for Backend, Frontend, Workers, Relays, and the Agent Sandbox.

-• Advanced Scaling: Built-in support for HPA and KEDA-driven worker scaling.
+• Advanced Scaling: HPA and KEDA-driven worker scaling.

 Helm Components